Prison uniform: United States

 To make escape more difficult, prison uniforms in the United States often consist of a distinctive orange jumpsuit with short sleeves or set of scrubs with a white T-shirt underneath, as it is difficult for an escaped inmate to avoid recognition and recapture in such distinctive attire.
-Originally a horizontal white and black bee-striped uniform and hat was used.
+Originally a horizontal, white-and-black, bee-striped uniform and hat were used.

 Striped prison uniforms commonly used in the 19th century (the Auburn system) began to be abolished in parts of the United States early in the 20th century because their continued use as a badge of shame was considered undesirable.

 Throughout most of the twentieth century, attitudes were different towards philosophies of rehabilitation.
 Fair treatment of prisoners and a growing number of non-violent, working-class offenders prompted such a change in attitudes, and clothing and conditions changed to serve the concept of rehabilitation rather than punishment.
 As a result, work clothes were introduced, perhaps because of the concept of honest labor helping to turn an inmate into an honest citizen.
 Blue jeans and light blue denim or chambray work shirts became the norm, a tradition still followed in some state prison systems today.
 In federal prisons, this concept was introduced in the form of khaki pants and shirts, still in use.

 Near the end of the 20th century, first orange jumpsuits, then orange scrubs, became commonplace.
 In many cases, prison uniforms are better suited to the comfort and durability required for long term inmates, and these new uniforms are used mostly in local jails for short term inmates and offenders awaiting trial or transportation to a more permanent facility.
 Striped uniforms, in general, have made a significant comeback into the jail and prison system for a variety of reasons, such as mistaking jumpsuit-clad workers as inmates.
-The orange jump suit has also become an international symbol of abuse and propagandized by groups such as ISIS.
+The orange jumpsuit has also become an international symbol of abuse and propagandized by groups such as ISIS.
 False reporting of people in similar clothing has become a problem in some counties, so many have switched back to using striped uniforms (mostly orange and white) due to the unambiguous nature of these garments being associated with inmates.

 In the 21st century, hot pink uniforms were introduced in some facilities.
-The reason for that is on the one hand visibility, on the other hand wearing hot pink clothes is meant to be a disincentive especially for male inmates who don't like pink.
+This color of clothing makes inmates very visible, and wearing hot pink clothes is meant to be disincentivizing, especially for male inmates who don't like the color.

 Finland

-Prisoners are given prison uniforms upon arrival to the prison; they may wear their own clothes instead, provided that the prisoner maintains the clothes themselves.
-Prisoners can be restricted from wearing their own clothes by the prison based on the prison order or occupational safety.
-Finnish prison uniforms date back to 1998 and are washed in a central laundry in Hämeenlinna.
-They are red and grey.
+Prisoners are given prison uniforms upon arrival to the prison; they may wear their own clothes instead, provided that the prisoner maintains the clothes themself.
+Prisoners can be restricted from wearing their own clothes by the prison, based on the prison order or occupational safety.
+Current Finnish prison uniforms are red and grey, have been in use since 1998, and are washed in a central laundry in Hämeenlinna.